This is an Active case

 Case Overview

-Ozempic® is a medication used for Type 2 diabetes and off-label for weight loss.
+Ozempic® is a medication used for type 2 diabetes and off-label for weight loss.
 Users report several unpleasant and possibly life-threatening side effects.
-Problems they encounter include Ozempic digestive issues like vomiting, diarrhea, abdominal pain and bloating.
+Problems they report encountering include Ozempic digestive issues like ileus, pancreatitis, vomiting, diarrhea, abdominal pain and bloating.
 These side effects may also be a warning sign of gastroparesis, a potentially fatal disorder.

 Key takeaways about Ozempic digestive issues

-- People are filing lawsuits after facing severe adverse effects from using Ozempic.
-They allege the drug caused their gallbladder disease, gastroparesis and bowel obstructions.
+• People are filing lawsuits claiming they suffered severe adverse effects from Ozempic usage.
+Ozempic users allege the drug caused their gallbladder disease, gastroparesis, pancreatitis, ileus or bowel obstruction.
+It may also result in pulmonary aspiration.

 Ozempic overview

-Ozempic is a weekly injectable semaglutide medication approved by the FDA to treat Type 2 diabetes.
+Ozempic is a weekly injectable semaglutide medication approved by the U.S. Food and Drug Administration (FDA) to treat type 2 diabetes.
 Ozempic is a glucagon-like peptide receptor agonist (GLP-1 RA), a class of drugs that mimic a hormone the body produces naturally.
 Semaglutide is the active ingredient in Ozempic.

-Patients typically take 0.25 mg once weekly for four weeks.
+Per the Ozempic prescribing information, patients typically take 0.25 mg (milligrams) once weekly for four weeks.
 After four weeks, the dose increases to 0.5 mg.
 After another four weeks, the dose can be increased to 1 mg if needed.

 For non-diabetic patients, the appetite-suppressing effects of Ozempic can lead to weight loss.
 Because of this, Ozempic is commonly used off-label as a weight loss drug.
-Ozempic does not have FDA approval to treat obesity.
+Ozempic doesn’t have FDA approval to treat obesity.

-People taking the drug for Type 2 diabetes or weight loss can experience Ozempic side effects.
+People taking the drug for type 2 diabetes or weight loss may experience Ozempic side effects.
 Some common digestive issues, like nausea, vomiting, diarrhea and constipation, appear on Ozempic’s warning label.
-Severe Ozempic side effects like gastroparesis and intestinal blockages don’t appear on the label.
+Potential Ozempic side effects like gastroparesis and intestinal blockages, which can both be severe, don’t appear on the label.
 Some patients are filing lawsuits against Ozempic because of this alleged oversight.

 Digestive issues with Ozempic

-Ozempic can cause several digestive issues.
-Some of them are nausea, vomiting, diarrhea, abdominal pain and constipation.
-Ozempic treats Type 2 diabetes, a disorder of the pancreas.
-The pancreas is part of the digestive system.
+Ozempic may cause digestive issues such as nausea, vomiting, diarrhea, abdominal pain and constipation.
+Ozempic treats type 2 diabetes, a disorder of the pancreas — which is part of the digestive system.
 As a result, anything affecting the digestive system can affect the pancreas, and vice versa.

-Some of these adverse reactions are listed on Ozempic’s labeling and package inserts, but not all.
-Ozempic’s manufacturer is Novo Nordisk.
-They allegedly didn’t warn customers about the risks of gastroparesis and intestinal obstructions, among others.
+Some but not all of these adverse reactions are listed on Ozempic’s labeling and package inserts.
+Ozempic’s manufacturer is Novo Nordisk, which allegedly didn’t warn customers about the risks of gastroparesis and intestinal obstructions, among other risks.

 Digestive issues listed on the Ozempic label